AlSch092/UltimateDRM/README.md

 ** There is no such thing as an 'uncrackable DRM' - any code or binaries run on a client machine can be tampered with enough effort

 ## Current Features:
-- Settings class which controls which types of DRM checks to occur
+- Settings class which controls which types of DRM checks to occur, and resides in protected memory
 - Memory protections/anti-tamper
 - Licensing  (not yet finished)
-- Integrity checks (periodic checksums, loaded module checks)
+- Periodic Integrity checks on sections of loaded modules
 - Blocks multiple client instances
 - Checks for and blocks threads spawning on addresses outside of any loaded module (<Windows 10 only)
 - Checks the parent process against a whitelist
 - Optionally enforces code signing via Authenticode APIs
-- Anti-debugging checks and thread hiding from debuggers
+- Anti-debugging checks and hiding threads from debuggers

 ## How to use:
 The project is a static library (.lib) which you can include in your C++ project, along with the `DRM.hpp` header file.
 You can then create a `DRM` class object and call the `Protect` function.
 Please see `DRMTest/DRMTest.cpp` for an example of how to implement this into your own project.